Mexico 10-Day Itinerary (10 days)

 • 19:00 — Dinner at La Biznaga

-Transport: Taxi transfers to and from Monte Albán, plus walking around Oaxaca city.
+Transport: Taxi or guided tour transfers to and from Monte Albán, plus walking around Oaxaca city.

 Day 7: Cancún (arrival and beach afternoon)